 Going counterculture says: Make your calories count.

-Holiday movies and television shows love to depict the head of the household, overstuffed, groaning and flopping back into a recliner after a full holiday smorgasbord, belt undone.
+Holiday movies and television shows love to depict the head of the household, overstuffed, groaning and belt undone.
 That’s our model of eating at the holidays, but maybe it’s time to change that model.

 Instead, this year, if you’re going to go high-calorie, make sure those are really delicious calories.
 In other words, don’t load up on anything ready-made or processed; choose only the best, homemade items that are full of flavor.
 Also, just like you budget your spending, budget your calories.
-If you know you’re going to have a calorie-laden dinner, eat a little more carefully and lightly that day (or even the day before if you really want to go all out).
+If you know you’re going to have a calorie-laden dinner, eat lightly that day (or even the day before if you really want to go all out).

 Popular culture says: You must have turkey, stuffing, candied sweet potatoes and more, or it’s not the holidays.